 Our annual goodwill impairment test is performed as of November 30, as well as whenever events or changes in circumstances indicate it is more likely than not that the fair value of the reporting unit is less than the carrying amount.
-Prior to us conducting the goodwill impairment test, we complete a review of the carrying values of our long-lived assets, including property, plant and equipment and other intangible assets, to the extent triggering events exist, and if it is determined that the carrying values are not recoverable, we reduce the carrying values of the long-lived assets pursuant to our policy on property, plant and equipment.
+Prior to us conducting the goodwill impairment test, we complete a review of the carrying values of our long-lived assets, including property, plant and equipment and other intangible assets and if it is determined that the carrying values are not recoverable, we reduce the carrying values of the long-lived assets pursuant to our policy on property, plant and equipment.

 We are permitted to first assess qualitative factors for a reporting unit to determine if the quantitative goodwill impairment test is necessary.
 If we choose to bypass this qualitative assessment or otherwise determine that a goodwill impairment test is required, our annual goodwill impairment test is performed by comparing the fair value of a reporting unit with its carrying amount (including attributed goodwill).
-Prior to our adoption of ASU 2017-04 (see "Recent Accounting Pronouncements"), if a reporting unit's carrying amount exceeded the reporting unit's fair value, we then compared the implied fair value of goodwill to its carrying value.
+Prior to our adoption of Accounting Standards Update ("ASU") 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, if a reporting unit's carrying amount exceeded the reporting unit's fair value, we then compared the implied fair value of goodwill to its carrying value.
 We recognize an impairment loss in our Consolidated Statements of Operations and a corresponding reduction of goodwill on our Consolidated Balance Sheets for the amount by which the carrying amount exceeds the reporting unit's fair value, or prior to our adoption of ASU 2017-04, the amount by which the carrying amount exceeded the reporting unit's implied fair value.
 The goodwill impairment loss will not exceed the total amount of goodwill allocated to that reporting unit.
 Additionally, we consider income tax effects from any tax deductible goodwill on the carrying amount of the reporting unit when measuring the goodwill impairment loss, if applicable.